Skip to main content

 What is Tempo Automation?

 Tempo automation is all about making it easy for you to log your time in Tempo Timesheets.
 How does this work?
 Tempo gathers the activity data from when you work in different "providers", such as Jira, VS Code, and JetBrains.
-It also retrieves the event data from your connected Google or Office 365 Calendars so that you can easily see all your meetings, for example, in My Work.
+It also retrieves the event data from your connected Google or Microsoft 365 Calendars so that you can easily see all your meetings, for example, in My Work.

 Tempo then uses this data to create suggestions that you see as activity cards in My Work.
 If the suggestions are accurate, you can log your time to them with a single click.
 If the suggestions aren't quite right, you can easily edit them.
 And if they're not what you want, you can simply ignore them and not log time to them, or delete them altogether - the choice is yours.